syncthing/docs/specs/bep-v1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The DownloadProgress message is used to notify remote devices about partial availability of files.
-Unlike other messages in the protocol, these are incremental, which means they are only sent when progress has been made or the state of the file being downloaded has changed.
-By default, these messages are sent every 5 seconds, and only in the cases where progress or state chagnes have been detected.
-Each DownloadProgress message is addresses to a specific folder and MAY contain zero or more FileDownloadProgressUpdate structures.
+By default, these messages are sent every 5 seconds, and only in the cases where progress or state changes have been detected.
+Each DownloadProgress message is addressed to a specific folder and MUST contain zero or more FileDownloadProgressUpdate structures.

 Graphical Representation
 ~~~~~~~~~~~~~~~~~~~~~~~~